 On all of our cruises you have a choice of daily excursions.....but these are some of the highlights you can expect from your cruise......

-You'll taste a minimum of 12 different champagnes during your trip, whether it's a tutored tasting with a winemarker at the end of your tour or an evening aperitif onboard.
-Over the week you'll get to appreciate the wide range of champagne styles and terroirs, but which will be your favourite? - the award winning100% pinot noir, a demi-sec, a brut aged in oak barrels, a biodynamic rose.......
+You'll taste a minimum of 12 different champagnes during your trip, whether it's a tutored tasting with a winemarker at their vineyard or an evening aperitif onboard.
+Over the week you'll get to appreciate the wide range of champagne styles and terroirs, but which will be your favourite? - the award winning100% pinot noir, a non-dosage, a brut aged in oak barrels, a biodynamic rose......

 Although you can see the vines from the canal, to truly appreciate this region's beauty you'll travel by private mini-van to one of the many villlages in the heart of the vineyards.
 Meet a third generation winemaker to learn about how the experts take care of the vines, many of which are over 40 years old.
 You can also try your hand at saberage - the art of opening a champagne bottle with a sword (definitely one for the photo album!)